maym86/ros_lidar_camera/src/lidar_camera/README.md

 There is a minimum distance between collected points is used to ensure a spread of data.
 The reprojection error is minimized using Ceres once enough points have been collected.

-Ideally the data would have used a reflective surface to make the extraction of the board a little easier in the lidar.
+Ideally the data would have contained a retro-reflective surface for the board to make the segmentation a little bit easier in the lidar data.

 ### Build